cobusve/cmockExample/Readme.md

 The "test" target imports the generated Makefile from it's location at this path ./build/test/MakefileTestSupport.
 This target as set up here will use the Unity framework to execute all of the tests in the "test" folder.

+The example is quite basic and can be built without the makefile as follows:

+    gcc -o app main.c example.c

+## Running the tests

 You can just run the tests by using this make target.

     make test

 Running the tests should result in something that resembles this: